What Is a CFP®?

 - Experience: CFP® professionals must have a minimum of three years' experience in the financial planning process prior to earning the right to use the CFP® designation.
 As a result, CFP practitioners possess financial counseling skills in addition to financial planning knowledge.

 - Ethics: As a final step to certification, CFP® practitioners agree to abide by a strict code of professional conduct, known as the CFP Board's Code of Ethics and Professional Responsibility, which sets forth their ethical responsibilities to the public, clients, and employers.
 The CFP Board also performs a background check during this process, and each candidate for CFP® certification must disclose any investigations or legal proceedings related to his or her professional or business conduct.

 What Is a WMS?

-Wealth Management Specialist (WMS) designation, is designed to provide financial professionals and support staff with the fundamentals of wealth accumulation and management for high net worth individuals.
-Through the successful completion of exercises, activities and examinations based on real life scenarios, students who complete this course and obtain the WMS designation have demonstrated a broad knowledge of technical information and applications Individuals must pass the final examination and sign a code of ethics commitment and declaration form.
+The Wealth Management Specialist (WMS) designation is designed to provide financial professionals and support staff with the fundamentals of wealth accumulation and management for high-net-worth individuals.
+Through the successful completion of exercises, activities, and examinations based on real-life scenarios, students who complete this course and obtain the WMS designation have demonstrated a broad knowledge of technical information and applications.
+Individuals must pass the final examination and sign a code of ethics commitment and declaration form.